-Hold the decal in position and stick the top or one side holding the other side up away from the surface.
+Measure position, Hold or tape the decal in position and stick the top or one side holding the other side up away from the surface

-Slowly rub or squeegee firmly across the surface of the decal using the application tool or the sharp edge of a credit card.
-The decals have a pressure sensitive adhesive so the harder you rub, the harder it sticks.
+Slowly rub or squeegee firmly across the surface of the decal using the squeegee tool or the sharp edge of a credit card.
+The decals have a pressure sensitive adhesive so the harder you rub, the better it sticks.

 Step 7 - Remove Application Tape

 Remove the application tape by pulling it gently back on itself at 180 degrees (don't pull up).
 If a part of the decal starts to come up away from the surface rub it back down onto the surface while the tape is still intact and press firmly, then proceed to remove the tape.
 Only the pieces will remain on the surface giving the appearance of being painted on.

 Step 8 - Enjoy!

 Note: The decals will not adhere to a surface that has been waxed or treated with rain-x.
 Remove all wax and residue with a cloth dampened with rubbing alcohol or denatured alcohol before application.
 After the decals have been applied, the surface can be waxed over.
 The wax will not damage the decal but will prevent it from sticking.

 By default, the decals are cut for exterior application.
-The option for interior application is offered during the checkout process when you place your order by choosing mirrored/reverse option.
+The option for interior application is offered during the order process when you place your order by choosing mirrored/reverse option.

 The decals are cut using a sign grade vinyl that is durable and designed to withstand the elements.
 The decals will hold up well in an automatic car wash.
 If you use the pressure spray car wash do not apply a lot of pressure directly on the decal.
 The decals will not adhere to a surface that has been waxed but can accept wax after application.
 The decals can also accept a clear coat if needed.